-The Graduate College stipulates that only members of the graduate faculty may direct Ph.D. dissertations or M.A. theses.
+The Graduate College stipulates that only full members of the graduate faculty may direct Ph.D. dissertations or M.A. theses.
 The director should be a specialist in the area of interest.
 Degree candidates invariably work closely with their thesis or dissertation directors, so the director should be someone from whom the student can take constructive criticism and with whom he or she can get along.
 Directors should require nothing less than students' best work.

-Thesis committees must have a director from within the English department and at least one other faculty reader; dissertation committees must have a director from within the English department and at least two other readers, at least one from within the area of specialization (or a closely related area) and perhaps one from outside of the specialization or outside of the department.
+Thesis committees must have a director from within the English department and at least one other faculty reader; dissertation committees must have a director from within the English department and at least two other readers, at least one from within the area of specialization (or a closely related area) and perhaps one from outside of the specialization or outside of the department or university.
 Upon request of the student and approval of the director, dissertation committees can have a maximum of five members (a director and four readers).
 If the thesis or dissertation draws significantly upon another discipline (such as history, for example) then a student may consider selecting a qualified reader from that discipline.
+Readers (including those from other departments or institutions) must be members of the graduate faculty, but may be members at any level.